Dojo: A Differentiable Physics Engine for Robotics: Introduction

 \section{Introduction}

 The last decade has seen immense advances in learning-based methods for policy optimization and trajectory optimization in robotics, e.g., for dexterous manipulation \cite{andrychowicz2020learning,akkaya2019solving}, quadrupedal locomotion \cite{lee2020learning, kumar2021rma}, and pixels-to-torques control \cite{levine2018learning}.
 These advances have largely hinged on innovations in learning architectures, large scale optimization algorithms, and large datasets.
-In contrast, there has been comparatively little work on the lowest level of the robotics reinforcement learning stack: the \textit{physics engine}.
-We argue that deficiencies in current widely used physics engines form a key bottleneck that must be overcome to enable future advancements in robotics.
+In contrast, there has been comparatively little work on the lowest level of the robotics reinforcement learning stack: the \textit{physics engine}. \qc{We argue that core improvements in physics engines can enable future advancements in robotics, and we present Dojo as a physics engine that embodies several such advances.}

 Physics engines that simulate rigid-body dynamics with contact are utilized for trajectory optimization, reinforcement learning, system identification, and dataset generation for domains ranging from locomotion to manipulation.
 To overcome the sim-to-real gap \cite{zhao2020sim} and to be of practical value in real-world applications, an engine should provide stable simulation, accurately reproduce a robot's dynamics, and ideally, be differentiable to enable the use of efficient gradient-based optimization methods.